Germany To Suspend Debt Brake For Fourth Consecutive Year

 The decision marks a setback for Lindner, known for advocating fiscal stability and previously insisting on reinstating the debt limit suspended during the pandemic.

-The court's ruling has triggered a widening of German debt losses, with yields on ten-year bonds rising sharply.
+The court's ruling has triggered a widening of Germa debt losses, with yields on ten-year bonds rising sharply.

 The ruling questions the legality of billions in government special funds, leading to this unprecedented fiscal situation.